 Construction hard costs, as their name would lead you to believe, are costs incurred from physical construction, not excluding equipment.
 Otherwise known as “brick-and-mortar costs,” hard construction costs are most closely associated with the building’s structure, site and landscape.
 Perhaps even more specifically, however, hard construction costs are typically more tangible than their “soft” counterparts, and are therefore easier to estimate.
 For a better idea of some of the hard construction costs you could expect to see on a job site, here are some prominent examples:

 Contradictory to the previously discussed hard construction costs, their “soft” counterparts are those costs that aren’t directly correlated to construction costs.
 In other words, soft construction costs are costs incurred from indirectly working on a subject property.
 Common soft construction costs include, but are not limited to:

-It is worth noting, however, that soft costs don’t end once a project is complete, but rather extend beyond completion of a project.
-Building maintenance, insurance, security, and other fees incurred after the initial project has been completed are all considered soft construction costs.
+However, it is worth noting that soft costs don’t end once a project is complete but rather extend beyond the completion of a project.
+Building maintenance, insurance, security, and other fees incurred after the initial project has been completed are considered soft construction costs.

 Pinpointing the real estate construction cost you can expect to incur on your next project is no simple task, but it’s not impossible.
 Fortunately, the entire process can be broken down into five steps:

 Understand Your Market: Mind due diligence and develop a better understanding of the market and the people you intend to sell the home to.
 That way, you will know which upgrades to include and whether they should be high end, low end, or average.
 Remember, you can’t possibly know how much something will cost if you don’t know the exact item you intend to upgrade with.